 The point of The Stepford Wives is not that there's something wrong with a clean house and a devoted mother; the point is that many men have a hard time with strong, independent, successful women.
 The book was written during a time when women were starting to come into their own, starting to explore their potential.
 There was a lot of pushback from men who wanted to maintain the status quo.

 As I read a recent article from The Atlantic, it occurred to me that not much has changed in the more than 40 years since The Stepford Wives was written.
 It still appears that many men resent being married to successful women.

 What Happens in Marriages when Women Earn More?

 It's a very Stepford situation.
 In The Stepford Wives, the men are annoyed with having successful wives who have hobbies and interests outside the home.
-None of these women have jobs, though (after all, women in the workplace weren?t as common when the book was written).
-The men don?t want to share housework and child-rearing responsibilities.
-So, they are fine with killing their uppity wives and creating lifelike robots of them ? altered to be at the peak of physical attractiveness ? that are completely devoted to their own needs and wants.
+None of these women have jobs, though (after all, women in the workplace weren't as common when the book was written).

 Can Marriages Where Women Earn More Money Be Happy?

-Wouldn?t it be nice if we could be happy for each other?
-My husband doesn?t mind that I earn more, partly because we look at our combined earnings as a way to achieve our desired lifestyle.
+Wouldn't it be nice if we could be happy for each other?
+My husband doesn't mind that I earn more.
+In part, that's because we look at our combined earnings as a way to achieve our desired lifestyle.
 Sometimes we disagree about what to spend our money on, but overall we are working toward the same general goals and lifestyle.